mitchellkolb/yu-gi-oh--c-/README.md

     alt="Website Badge" />
 </p>

-This is a Yu-Gi-Oh! card game made in C++.
-That included designing and testing classes, implementing class templates, and utilizing data structures like stacks and queues for card decks and player hands.
-Players could create decks, add cards, and engage in battles.
-The game logic included handling life points, attack and defense mechanics, and determining the winner.
-Key skills demonstrated in this project included object-oriented programming, file I/O, and data management in C++.
+This is a text based recreation of the Yu-Gi-Oh! card game, written in C++.
+I focused on the implementation of key data structures such as stacks and queues to manage gameplay mechanics.
+This project shows off my knowledge of object-oriented design principles, efficient data handling, and the application of class templates.

 ![project image](resources/image1.png)